c3ilabuser/student9_lab/readme.md

 * Student 19 - http://lab-student19-lab.apps.cloudcompass.ca
 * Student 20 - http://lab-student20-lab.apps.cloudcompass.ca

-To view your version of the ToDo application:

-* Ctrl-Click your link (with your student number) from the list above to open the link in a new tab.
-* Enter some items in the ToDo list.
-* Congratulations, your life is now 17% more organized!
+##Access your repository on GitHub

 Time to add the awesome.

-##Access your repository on GitHub

-Each student's label will have a GitHub username+password, along with the name of a repository that they will use for this part of the exercise.
+You will be provided a GitHub username+password, and (on the workbook cover label) the name of a repository that they will use for this part of the exercise.
+It's numbered to match your student number.

 Each instance of the deployed ToDo application has a distinct repository in GitHub to allow students to work independently.